 - Gather the dough into a ball and flatten into a disk.
 Wrap it in plastic wrap and chill for 1 hour.

-- Slice the disk into thin, equal strips, roughly ¼ inch thick.
-Line the bottom of the tart pan and sides with the strips, pressing them together to flatten the surafce so there are no holes or gaps.
+- You will be using a 9-inch (23 cm) tart pan with removable bottom.
+Slice the disk of chilled dough into thin, equal strips, roughly ¼ inch thick.
+Line the bottom and sides of the tart pan with the strips, pressing them together to flatten the surface so there are no holes or gaps.
 You will use all the dough to line the pan in this way.

 - Place the pan on a baking sheet and chill the unbaked pastry shell for about 1 hour until it is cold and firm.
 You can speed this step up by freezing teh tart shell for 15–20 minutes.

-- Meanwhile, preheat the oven to 350ºF.
+- Meanwhile, preheat the oven to 350ºF (175 °C).
 When the pastry is very cold, remove the baking sheet with the tart from the fridge.
 Using a fork, poke holes all over the crust.

 - Bake the tart shell on the middle rack of the oven for 20 to 30 minutes, until the edges are golden brown and have pulled away from the sides just a little.
 As the tart shell bakes, check on it every 5 to 10 minutes to make sure there aren't any air pockets forming.
 If you see a lump of air, just poke it with a tooth pick, a fork, or a wooden skewer to release the air.
 Press the pastry gently to smooth it out.